The St. Louis Blues Winning Off the Ice

 I have spoken a lot about our people.
 I think I’m most proud of the work we’ve done to build and strengthen our culture over the last 5 years.
 Our goal has been to recognize the role and contributions of every employee.
 I believe our staff has a great sense of pride for how we contribute to the community, and in turn, the organization included everyone in the celebration of our Stanley Cup success.

 The Blues have won the cup.
 You have won Sports Business Team of the Year.
 What’s next?
 Do you get an Emmy?

 Blue Note Productions, which is our internal production.
-They do all the videos, interviews, and also create a lot of the in-game entertainment, when you attend a Blues game.
+They do all the videos, and interviews, and also create a lot of the in-game entertainment when you attend a Blues game.
 They won two Emmys in 2018, and they won three Emmys in 2019.

 Forgive me, you have won a Stanley Cup.
 You have won Business Team of the Year.
 You have won an Emmy.
 Now what?